Boot41/Ramsha-smart_Invoices/deliverables/ARCHITECTURE.md

 ## 🏗️ Architecture Overview

 Smart Invoice Scheduler follows a modern microservices architecture with clear separation of concerns between the frontend, backend, and AI processing services.
+The recent introduction of the **Google Agent Development Kit (ADK)** has evolved the AI processing layer into a sophisticated agentic workflow.

 ```
 ┌─────────────────────────────────────────────────────────────────┐